CommitFrncs/CommitFrncs/README.md

 # Hi, I’m Francis 👋

-I’m a front-end focused developer currently rebuilding my foundation with a structured, long-term roadmap.

-Right now, my focus is on:
-- Writing clean, readable HTML
-- Building responsive layouts with CSS
-- Strengthening core JavaScript fundamentals
-- Developing real projects instead of tutorials

-I’m intentionally keeping this profile minimal while I sharpen my skills and ship consistent work.
+I’m a full-stack–oriented developer with a strong front-end foundation, currently focused on deepening my JavaScript skills and building solid, real-world projects.

+I’m comfortable working with HTML and CSS to create clean, responsive interfaces, and I’m actively improving how I use JavaScript to structure logic, handle state, and write maintainable code.

+This profile reflects ongoing growth through consistent practice and project-based learning.

 ---

-## 🧠 Current Focus
+## 🔍 Current Focus

+- Advanced JavaScript fundamentals and patterns
-- Front-end fundamentals (HTML, CSS, JavaScript)
+- Front-end architecture and maintainable code structure
-- Git & GitHub workflows
+- Git & GitHub workflows in real projects
-- Clean UI, structure, and maintainability
-- Learning by building, breaking, and rebuilding
+- Learning by building, breaking, and refining implementations

 ---

-## 🛠 Tech Stack (Actively Using)
+## 🛠 Tech Stack

 - HTML
 - CSS